JamesGJ5-Learning-To-Code/todo-list/README.md

 - i) DONE projectList (a list of references to project objects) -- LATER, consider using a heap for efficient list reordering when adding etc.
 -- References to project objects with higher priorities come earlier in the list
-- ii) nextObjectId
+- ii) DONE nextObjectId

 4. For controlling the DOM (called domController)
 - Properties:
--- contentDiv
+-- DONE contentDiv

 # DOM Layout